christianvuerings/jquery-lifestream/README.md

 3. We support **source maps** for SASS in development mode.
 There is a [great blog post](http://fonicmonkey.net/2013/03/25/native-sass-scss-source-map-support-in-chrome-and-rails/) explaining how to set it up and use it.

+### Best Practices

+In some places, we echo unescaped script tags back to the browser, so we need to be very careful not to expose those in any places where they could get executed.

+* Never use ngBindHtmlUnsafe.
+* Never use innerHTML unless displaying completely static data.

 ### Styleguide

 * Use an editor that supports [.editorconfig](http://editorconfig.org/#overview).
 Feel free to have a look at the [editor plug-ins](http://editorconfig.org/#download)